-HFT 3603 Hospitality Industry Law (3).
-A basic course in hotel, motel, and restaurant law emphasizing risk management and security.
-The student is introduced to the fundamental laws, rules, and regulations applicable to the hospitality industry.
-Case study approach is used to develop an awareness and understanding of the legal problems confronting the manager and executive in policy and decision making.
+HFT 3603 Hospitality Industry Law - GL (3).
+Introductory course in hotel/restaurant law with an emphasis on risk management and security.
+The student is introduced to the laws, rules and regulations applicable to the hospitality industry worldwide.
 HFT 3613 Beverage Management Law (3).
 A basic course in alcoholic beverage law.
 The student is introduced to the fundamental laws, rules and regulations applicable to the retail alcoholic beverage industry in the State of Florida.
 The student is introduced to methods of enforcement of laws, rules and regulations; the principals that control licensing and permitting within the industry; and municipal code violation enforcement.